Indoria-Labs/View-On-Amazon-for-Woot/README.md

 ## Privacy Policy

-This extension is built with privacy as a top priority.
-It does not collect, store, or transmit any personal data.
-It does not track your Browse activity.
+We do not collect, store, or transmit any personal data.
+The extension does not track your Browse activity.
 Its code runs entirely locally in your browser and only activates on woot.com/offers/ pages.

-Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 License